-In October 2018, 59-year-old true crime author Paul Harrison introduced his latest book, Mind Games, in which he claimed to have personally interviewed over 100 most notorious serial killers.
+In October 2018, 59-year-old true crime author Paul Harrison introduced his latest book “Mind Games,” in which he claimed to have personally interviewed over 100 of the most notorious serial killers.

-Described as the “master of the true crime genre,” the author of over 30 true crime books claimed to have worked as a police officer in the UK for three decades, “serving as a dog handler, intelligence officer, as a detective and later as a profiler”.
+Described as the “master of the true crime genre,” the author of over 30 true crime books claimed he had spent three decades working as a police officer in the UK, “serving as a dog handler, intelligence officer, as a detective and later as a profiler”.

-When the story came to light, Peter Sutcliffe also used the opportunity to bash Harrison’s claims.
+When the story surfaced, Peter Sutcliffe also used the opportunity to bash Harrison’s claims.

 “Paul Harrison is an absolute charlatan, a conman.
-He never corresponded with me, nor did he ever visit me.”

-“He needs to be exposed for the downright liar he is!
+He never corresponded with me, nor did he ever visit me.
+He needs to be exposed for the downright liar he is!
 What a wazzock,” he added, using British slang for a foolish or annoying person.